A unified variational framework for the inverse Kohn-Sham problem: Optimization-theoretic classification of inverse Kohn--Sham formulations

-The first and most important class consists of formulations in which one of the two defining inverse-KS relations is assigned the role of an optimization objective, while the other is retained as an explicit constraint.
-This class already contains the main paradigms identified above.
+The first class assigns different optimization roles to the two defining inverse-KS relations.
+One relation may be retained explicitly, while the other is handled through an inner solve, a multiplier or dual formulation, a penalty, or a tracking objective.
+This class contains the main paradigms discussed in Sec.~III.

-One possibility is to retain the density relation as the central constraint and to absorb the state relation into the optimization architecture.
-This is the viewpoint most closely connected to the fixed-density constrained search of Sec.~II.
-The Wu--Yang formulation belongs to this branch: the density condition remains the essential target, while the KS state equations are treated implicitly through reduction to a potential-space problem \cite{WuYang2003}.
-The ZMP construction belongs to the same branch, except that the density condition is no longer enforced sharply and is instead softened into a quadratic penalty \cite{ZhaoMorrisonParr1994,PenzCsirikLaestadius2023}.

-The complementary possibility is to retain the KS state equations as explicit constraints and to move density reproduction into the objective.
-This is the natural setting of PDE-constrained inversion.
-There the state equations remain visible throughout the formulation, while density mismatch is measured by a tracking functional over the coupled state--control variables \cite{JensenWasserman2018, HinzePinnauUlbrichUlbrich2009,Troeltzsch2010}.

-Thus the principal formulations of the literature may already be read as belonging to a common one-objective/one-constraint class, even though they differ in which relation is retained sharply and which is absorbed, tracked, or relaxed.
+On the density-centered side, the fixed-density constrained search retains density reproduction as a hard constraint and obtains the KS equations from stationarity.
+Wu--Yang solves the fixed-potential state problem internally and reduces the formulation to potential space \cite{WuYang2003}; ZMP instead replaces exact density reproduction by a quadratic penalty \cite{ZhaoMorrisonParr1994,PenzCsirikLaestadius2023}.
+Conversely, PDE-constrained inversion retains the KS equations as explicit state constraints and measures density mismatch through a tracking objective over the coupled state--control variables \cite{JensenWasserman2018,HinzePinnauUlbrichUlbrich2009,Troeltzsch2010}.

+Within this class, augmented-Lagrangian ideas enrich a hard density constraint by combining multiplier information with moderate regularization \cite{Rockafellar1970,BauschkeCombettes2011}.